 - 1/2 tsp freshly cracked black pepper

-- For garnish: cooked bacon (from step one), chopped parsley, and sour cream or Greek yogurt
+- Optional toppings: cooked bacon (from step one), chopped parsley, and sour cream or Greek yogurt

 - In a heavy-bottomed pot, add bacon pieces and cook, stirring, over medium low heat until bacon is crispy, Remove bacon from pot to a paper towel-lined bowl to drain.
 Wipe out the grease with a paper towel, leaving just enough to coat the pot.*

 - Add onion, garlic, celery, and parsley to pot and sauté until soft and fragrant, about 5 minutes.